FlaxEngine/FlaxDocs/manual/foliage/density-scaling.md

 # Foliage Density Scaling

 Foliage actor can contain hundreds of thousands of foliage instances.
 In order to keep its performance fine, it uses some advanced algorithms to optimize the rendering.
-Hoverwer in many cases when shipping your game into consoles or mobile devices it is requried to tweak the foliage density.
+However in many cases when shipping your game into consoles or mobile devices it is requried to tweak the foliage density.

 ## Using density scaling